Overview

 batteries

-for direct output. - front matter parser — parse a minimal subset of YAML syntax into plain JavaScript objects and primitives.
+• front matter parser — parse a minimal YAML subset into plain JavaScript objects and primitives.

 structure